The Contradance Committee:

 Please watch the time.
 We count on the talent to cut off the break at an appropriate time.
 The break usually ends with a couples dance.

-- The second “half” usually starts with a Hambo, Polska or schottische, depending on the repertoire of the band.
+- The second “half” usually starts with a Hambo, Polska, Waltz or Schottische, depending on the repertoire of the band.
 As it runs less time than the first half, the second “half” often includes fewer dances.

 - As we lock the building ourselves, we do not have to keep quite as close an eye on the clock as some other dances.
 No one will complain if the last waltz runs a little past eleven.
-You probably won’t hear any complaints if the last waltz starts at about 11:00.
-You might not hear anything from anyone if the last contra runs past 11:00.
-However, the last contra really should be well underway by the top of the hour.
+You probably won’t hear any complaints if the last waltz starts at about 10:30.
+You might not hear anything from anyone if the last contra runs past 10:30.
+However, the last contra really should be well underway by then.

 Putting chairs away and striking the sound equipment usually takes about 20 minutes.